storesafe/cordova-sqlite-storage/README.md

+# Spatialite extension fork
-This is a fork of the https://github.com/litehelpers/Cordova-sqlite-storage project that allows the plugin to work with the spatialite extenstion for SQLite.
+This is a fork of the https://github.com/litehelpers/Cordova-sqlite-storage project.
+Some changes were made to allow the plugin to work with the *spatialite* extension for SQLite.